rum1887/pretestTaskWhisper/README.md

 # pretestTaskWhisper
-Playing around with ggml, llama.cpp and whisper.cpp
+Playing around with ggml, llama.cpp and whisper.cpp!